nothingnone/Note/Notes/python.md

 			return
 		return wraps_func
 @decorator(init)
-# use init to init decorator, and return a decoratoe object, which can be call.
+# use init to init decorator, and return a decorator object, which can be call.
 def origin_func():
 	return
 ```